Spanish Fish Stew

 - 1/2 fish stock cube dissolved in 250ml boiling water

 - 10g fresh parsley, roughly chopped

-- Heat the oil in a large saute pan (which has a lid), add the chorizo and cook on medium heat until the colour start to come out of the chorizo.
+- Heat the oil in a large saute pan (which has a lid), add the chorizo, and cook on medium heat until the colour starts to come out of the chorizo.

 - Add the tomato puree and cook for 30 seconds then add the chopped tomatoes, paprika, olives, beans, wine and fish stock.

-- Then pop the fish onto of the stew and cover the pan with a lid.
-Let the fish poach for about 10 on low heat for about 10 minutes until the fish is cooked through.
-If you are using a thick piece of fish you may need to turn the fish halfway through and cook it for slightly longer.
+- add the fish onto the stew and cover the pan with a lid.
+Let the fish poach for about 10 minutes until the fish is cooked through.
+If you are using a thick piece of fish, you may need to turn the fish halfway through and cook it for slightly longer.